-True orthodontic emergencies are rare, but when they occur we are available to you.
-As a general rule, you should call our office when you experience severe pain or have a painful appliance problem you can’t take care of yourself.
+True orthodontic emergencies are rare, but when they occur, Magic Smiles Dental of Mesa is here for you!
+As a general rule, you should call our Mesa dental office when you experience severe pain or have a painful appliance problem you can’t take care of yourself.
 With same day emergency appointments, it’s no wonder we’re the most trusted emergency orthodontist near Mesa!

 After alleviating your discomfort, it is very important that you still call our office as soon as possible to schedule a time to repair the problem.
 Allowing your appliance to remain damaged for an extended period of time may result in disruptions to your treatment plan.

 When you get your braces on, you may feel general soreness in your mouth, and your teeth may be tender to biting pressures for three to five days.